Tracardi/tracardi-api/docs/notations/object_template.md

 # Object template

-There are places where you may want to create an object that consist of the data prom profile, payload, memory. etc. Is such cases you should use an object template.
+There are places where you may want to create an object that consist of the data from profile, payload, memory. etc. Is such cases you should use an object template.
 It will allow you to reshape the data into any object you want.

 Here is an example of object template.